Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Simulation studies

 Figure \ref{fig:deg_poisson} shows the performance of three algorithms for detecting row and column clusters under the DC-LBM with the Poisson distribution.
 Our first observation is simply that the adjusted Rand index values for all methods improve as the graph density increases, which is in line with common sense in the community detection literature.
-Second, profile likelihood based biclustering gives the lowest adjusted Rand index values because the the degree parameters are not considered by this method.
+Second, profile likelihood based biclustering gives the lowest adjusted Rand index values because the degree parameters are not considered by this method.
 Third, the performance of spectral clustering is between DC-LBM and profile likelihood based biclustering, because although not being a model-based approach, spectral clustering implicitly takes degree variation into account.
 The normalized Laplacian matrix includes the diagonal matrix whose elements are the row sums of $AA^T$ (resp. $A^TA$).
 Moreover, the spectral clustering algorithm in \cite{ng2002spectral} renormalizes each row of the matrix whose columns are the $K$ (resp. $L$) top eigenvectors of $AA^T$ (resp. $A^TA$).
 This step alleviates the effect of degree variation.
-Lastly, the clustering results for rows are more accurate than the results for columns in all methods.
-That is because the clustering problem on rows is easier according to the simulation setup: first, the rows are grouped into a smaller number of clusters; second, the estimated cluster label of row $i$ (resp. column $j$) is mainly determined by the row vector $A_{i\cdot}$ (resp. the column vector $A_{\cdot j}$) and a vector that contains more entries (in our case, the row vector) provides a clearer pattern.
+Lastly, the reason the improvement of the proposed method on row clustering is less substantial than the improvement on column clustering is that row clustering is easier in our setup, and therefore, has less room for improvement.
+It is noteworthy that all methods achieve better accuracy for row clustering than for column clustering in the simulations.
+The clustering problem on rows is easier according to the simulation setup for the following reasons: Firstly, the rows are grouped into a smaller number of clusters.
+Secondly, the estimated cluster label of row $i$ (resp. column $j$) is mainly determined by the row vector $A_{i\cdot}$ (resp. the column vector $A_{\cdot j}$), and a vector that contains more entries (in our case, the row vector) provides a clearer pattern.
+This is analogous to cluster analysis in a high-dimensional Euclidean space, where a large number of features aid in distinguish the clusters among the observations.